 This course examines how marketing and consumption impact social welfare, individual happiness, social cohesion, and sustainability, both favorably and unfavorably.
 We will draw on insights developed in marketing research, which include perspectives from psychology, sociology, and economics.

 The course has two major objectives within the program portfolio.
-First, it tries to make students familiar with critical perspectives and scientific findings about the impact of their profession on society as a whole.
-Second, it tries to highlight how they can use the marketing expertise they develop in the program to not only to help firms make profits, but also help to create a better world.
+First, students will become familiar with critical perspectives and scientific findings about the (potential) impact of their profession on society.
+Second, students will learn how they can apply their marketing expertise to help firms succeed while also helping to transform society and create a better world.

 Issues covered in the course:

 - Corporate social responsibility as a marketing practice